halcy/Mastodon.py/docs/09_notifications.rst

 **Very Important Note: The filtering system was revised in 4.0.0.
 This means that these functions will now not work anymore if an instance is on Mastodon 4.0.0 or above.
 When updating Mastodon.py for 4.0.0, we'll make an effort to emulate old behaviour, but this will not always be possible.
 Consider these methods deprecated, for now.**

+The filters are applied to everything - notifications, timeline, ....

 Reading
 ~~~~~~~